Metastatic Breast Cancer

 What is metastatic breast cancer?

-Metastatic breast cancer is breast cancer that has spread beyond the breast and nearby lymph nodes to other parts of the body (most often the bones, lungs, liver or brain).
+Metastatic breast cancer (also called stage IV or advanced breast cancer) is the most advanced stage of breast cancer.
+It’s breast cancer that has spread beyond the breast and nearby lymph nodes to other parts of the body, most often the bones, lungs, liver or brain.

 Although metastatic breast cancer has spread to another part of the body, it’s still breast cancer and treated as breast cancer.